Will-GXZ/House-Monitor-IoT-System/README.md

 # House Monitor Sensor Network System
 ![Cover](https://dl.dropboxusercontent.com/s/7owvs69y48phhne/cover.png?dl=0)

 _update April 16, 2018_

-This repository contains the source code of a smart home sensor network system created by Xiaozheng(Will) Guo and Xiaofei(Elfie) Guo, which is also our Master's project.
+This repository contains the source code of a smart home sensor network system **House Monitor**.
+This is also the Master's project of Xiaozheng(Will) Guo and Xiaofei(Elfie) Guo.
 If you have any questions or advice, please feel free to contact us:

 **Email:**